r002/reactjs.org/content/docs/state-and-lifecycle.md

 Let's quickly recap what's going on and the order in which the methods are called:

-1) When `<Clock />` is passed to `ReactDOM.render()`, React calls the constructor of the `Clock` component.
+1) When `<Clock />` is passed to `ReactDOM.render()`, React calls the `Clock` component function.
 Since `Clock` needs to display the current time, it calls `useState` with an object including the current time.
 We will later update this state.

-2) React then calls the `Clock` component's `render()` method.
+2) React then calls the `Clock` component function.
 This is how React learns what should be displayed on the screen.
-React then updates the DOM to match the `Clock`'s render output.
+React then updates the DOM to match the `Clock` function's output.

 3) When the `Clock` output is inserted in the DOM, React calls `useEffect`.
 Inside it, the `Clock` component asks the browser to set up a timer to call the component's `tick()` method once a second.

 4) Every second the browser calls the `tick()` method.
 Inside it, the `Clock` component schedules a UI update by calling `setDate()` with an object containing the current time.
-Thanks to the `setDate()` call, React knows the state has changed, and calls the `render()` method again to learn what should be on the screen.
-This time, `date` in the `render()` method will be different, and so the render output will include the updated time.
+Thanks to the `setDate()` call, React knows that `date` has changed, and calls the `Clock` function again to learn what should be on the screen.
+This time, `date` in the `Clock` function will be different, and so the output will include the updated time.
 React updates the DOM accordingly.

 5) If the `Clock` component is ever removed from the DOM, React calls the function *returned* by `useEffect()` so the timer is stopped.